 Spices and Rubs – Spices and rubs are the backbone of many simple cooking pantries.
 Keeping a variety of spices and rubs on hand will make it easy to grab a few other items from your pantry or fridge and have a tasty dinner ready in minutes.
 Spices can turn one dish into a completely different one with just a few shakes.
 This can double up your recipe inventory giving you even more options.

 Rubs are a great way to turn bland meats into something divine.
-You can make these from your spices and store in glass jars to use as needed.
+You can make these from your spices and store them in glass jars to use as needed.

 Oils – Always having a variety of oils on hand will make it easy to cook, bake, and prep.